open-voice-interoperability/website/site/content/_index.md

       that standards development and governing body approval has merit only if it is followed by broad industry adoption and implementation.
 about:
-  heading: For the Benefit of the Many
+  heading: For the Future of Voice Assistance
   text: >-
-    Become an OVN member.
-Doing so allows you to advocate for and financially support the mission of the Open Voice Network.
-Members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal information privacy.
+    Become an OVN sponsoring member.
+Doing so allows you to advocate for and finally support the mission of the Open Voice Network.
+Sponsoring members will guide and shape the future of voice assistance – in increasingly critical issues of technology, competition, and commercial and personal data privacy – to the benefit of global users and providers.
-resources:
+social:
-  heading: Hello
+  heading: The Open Voice Network in Social Media
   text: >-
-    Become an OVN member.
-Doing so allows you to advocate for and financially support the mission of the Open Voice Network.
-Members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal information privacy.
+    social
 ---